 Read on below and we detail some of the ways you can make some extra cash from the clear-out.
 Always be on the lookout for chances to make use of them.
 However little you can make, it all adds up.

 We raised enough from this process to pay for our vaccinations.
 Some friends of ours paid for a van just by selling stuff!
 Approaching the clear-out with a money-making mindset can go a long way.

 While it’s great to make some cash from the clear-out where you can, also think about how your belongings can help others.
-Wouldn’t you rather someone gets valuable use out of something you own, than it just gathers dust in box somewhere?
+Wouldn’t you rather someone gets valuable use out of something you own, than it just gathers dust in a box somewhere?

 Believe me, having a supportive network of family of friends is invaluable when you take a long-term trip.
 We received so many favours – and giving away some of our possessions was one way that we could pay them back.